Cicutoxin: Mechanism of action

-The exact mechanism of action is not known for cicutoxin, even though it is well-known to be a violent toxin.
+The exact mechanism of action is not known for cicutoxin, even though it is well known to be a violent toxin.
 The mechanism is not known because of the chemical instability of cicutoxin, but there have been studies that delivered some evidence for a mechanism of action.

 Cicutoxin is a noncompetitive gamma-aminobutyric acid (GABA) antagonist in the central nervous system (CNS).
 GABA normally binds to the beta domain of the GABAA receptor and activates the receptor which causes a flow of chloride across the membrane.
 Cicutoxin binds to the same place as GABA, because of this the receptor is not activated by GABA.
 The pore of the receptor won't open and chloride can't flow across the membrane.
 Binding of cicutoxin to the beta domain also blocks the chloride channel.
 Both effects of cicutoxin on the GABAA-receptor cause a constant depolarization.
 This causes hyperactivity in cells, which leads to seizures.

 There also have been some studies that suggest that cicutoxin increases the duration of the neuronal repolarization in a dose-dependent manner.
-The toxin could increase the duration of the repolarization up to sixfold at 100 µmol L−1.
-The prolonged action potentials may cause higher excitatory activity.
+The toxin could increase the duration of the repolarization up to sixfold at 100 μmol/L. The prolonged action potentials may cause higher excitatory activity.